nitrogen/nitrogen_core/doc/org-mode/README.markdown

 * Email integration
 * Reverse Proxy configuration
 * Working with HTML5 Canvas
-* Builing an app that does something from the ground up
+* Builing a sample app that does something from the ground up

 ## Other things that are worth doing with documentation